 Taught component

-Module Three: Advanced Issues in Drama and Theatre Education
+Module Three: Advanced Issues in Drama in Education

-• The on-line reading assignment is designed to allow students to formulate an overview and assessment of varying methods and approaches to drama teaching.
-In-depth reading is organised around a structured theme, which requires critical evaluation of the readings, and students are encouraged to establish contact with a number of other students on the programme with whom they will share and critically discuss their responses to the texts (peer-buddies).
-This reading module seeks to increase students’ critical awareness, ability to discuss theoretical concepts, relate theory to practice and engage in the learning of others.
+This critical reading module is designed to allow students to formulate an overview and assessment of varying methods and approaches to Drama in Education.
+In-depth reading is organised around a structured theme, which requires critical evaluation of the literature.
+Students are encouraged to establish contact with other students on the programme with whom they will share and critically discuss their responses to the texts (peer-buddies/critical friends).
+This critical reading module seeks to increase students’ critical awareness, the ability to discuss theoretical concepts, and the ability to relate theory to practice.

 Teaching and learning strategies